 The mobility and accessibility solutions we offer take into account all physical and operational limitations, making access to essential services seamless and efficient.

-At the outset we use GIS tools and pedestrian models and site audits to review facilities in order to assess the degree to which barriers may be imposed on potential travellers.
-In addition we may undertake market research both with existing travellers but more importantly with non-travellers in order to assess the degree to which demand may be suppressed and the potential benefit of improvements.
+At the outset, we use GIS tools and pedestrian models and site audits to review facilities in order to assess the degree to which barriers may be imposed on potential travelers.
+In addition, we may undertake market research both with existing travelers, but more importantly with non-travelling in order to assess the degree to which demand may be suppressed and the potential benefit of improvements.

-Our skillset covers the design of new facilities such as railway stations and airports and the ability to retrofit mobility needs into smaller facilities to meet equality legislation.
-We also undertake strategic reviews on legislation compliance.
+Our skill set covers the design of new facilities such as railway stations and airports and the ability to retrofit mobility needs into smaller facilities to meet equality legislation.
+We also undertake strategic reviews on legislative compliance.

-Our team provides accessibility modelling and non-motorised user audit services as tools to assess accessibility and mobility.
-We are also skilled at working with groups vulnerable to social exclusion to establish their needs and to ensure that the transport development is inclusive.
+Our team provides accessibility modelling and non-motorized user audit services as tools to assess accessibility and mobility.
+We are also skilled at working with groups vulnerable to social exclusion to establish their needs and to ensure that the transport development is included.

 Traffic strategy management